nikkn/gptRBridge/README.md

 **4. Insert code**

-Click the **Insert** button on any code block to insert it directly into your active RStudio editor with one click.
+Click the 'Insert' button on any code block to insert it directly into your active RStudio editor with one click.

 **5. Iterate automatically**